Microchip-MPLAB-Harmony/gfx_apps_sam_a5d2/apps/legato_quickstart/firmware/legato_qs_a5d2_xu_tm5000.IAR/readme.md

 Configuring the Hardware
 ------------------------

-The final setup should be:

 Configure the hardware as follows:

 -   Connect the ribbon cable from the display to the LCD connector on the back of the SAM A5D2 Xplained Ultra board.

+-   Take an SD Card formatted with FAT32 file system, and copy the boot.bin binary file from this [location](../../../boot_image_revC/boot.bin).
+Also copy the harmony.bin file you generated from the "Building the Application" section.

--   Power up the board by connecting the power adapter to power connector or a powered USB cable to the USB port on the SAM A5D2 Xplained Ultra board.
+-   Insert the SD card to J19 of the SAM A5D2 Xplained Ultra board and power up the board by connecting a powered USB cable to either J14 or J23 USB port on the SAM A5D2 Xplained Ultra board.

 Running the Demonstration